North East Weather

 North East Forecast

-Friday Partly cloudy.
-Patchy morning fog.
-Medium (50%) chance of showers, most likely at night.
+Friday Cloudy.
+Medium (60%) chance of showers, most likely in the morning.
 Snow possible above 1200 metres.
-Winds W/SW 15 to 20 km/h tending W/NW in the late afternoon then becoming light in the evening.
+Winds W 20 to 30 km/h tending N 15 to 25 km/h during the evening.

 North East Weather Forecasts